-We fixed the issue where invitation dialogs would be shown twice in some situations.
+- We fixed an issue where invitation dialogs would be shown twice in some situations.
 They are now shown just once.

 April 1st, 2017

-We fixed the issue where the Free Apps backups page was very slow or resulted in an error in some cases.
+- We fixed an issue where the Free Apps backups page was very slow or resulted in an error in some cases.

-We fixed the issue where the log viewer for Free Apps did not escape HTML, so if the application logged plain HTML, it was interpreted in the browser.
+- We fixed an issue where the log viewer for Free Apps did not escape HTML, so if the application logged plain HTML, it was interpreted in the browser.

-We fixed the issue where simultaneous snapshot restore jobs from the same environment to two others could lock one of the environments.
+- We fixed an issue where simultaneous snapshot restore jobs from the same environment to two others could lock one of the environments.

 March 20th, 2017